amazon-ion/ion-docs/_books/ion-1-1/src/macros/tagless_encodings.md

 |             | `timestamp_us`  |       7       |       `0x86`        | [Microsecond precision timestamp][t5]                                           |
 |             | `timestamp_ns`  |       8       |       `0x87`        | [Nanosecond precision timestamp][t6]                                            |
 | `symbol`    | `symbol`        |   variable    |       `0xEE`        | [`FlexSym`][flexsym]                                                            |

+Although both primitive and macro-shape encodings may be used in tagless-element sequences, only the primitive encodings in the above table may be used in tagless template placeholders.